 - Download CPPM firmware from this site.
 Remember that you need proper EU/non-EU version.
 It all depends if your Taranis and it’s built in XJT module has EU or non-EU firmware.
 How to determine EU/non-EU Taranis?
 If you are living outside EU you probably have non-EU firmware.
 If you are living in EU but bought from non-EU country (China probably) you have non-EU.
 Also, if in menu you can select D8 or LR12 internal radio mode, you have non-EU firmware.
 EU firmware allows only D16 mode,

 - Follow those steps to flash X4R/X4RSB using Taranis built in port,

 - Put a jumper on signal pins 2 and 3,

 - Bind receiver with Taranis,

 - Remove jumper.

 From now on, pin 1 outputs PPM channels 1-8, pin 2 outputs PWM CH9, pin 3 outputs PWM CH 10, and pin 4 outputs either PWM CH11 in X4R or S.Bus on X4RSB.
 If you want to go back to non-PPM mode, bind receiver again, without jumper on pins 2 and 3.

-FrSky X9D Plus Taranis is incredible radio.
+FrSky X9D Plus Taranis or cheaper FrSky Taranis Q X7 or even more expensive X10S Horus, are incredible radios.
 But also can be intimidation when migrating from simpler radios.
-Great example is mixing multiple switches into 1 channel to pass flight mode to flight controller.
-Yes, you can do it, but it can be pain in the ass on a Mixer level.
-I’ve lost a lot of time trying to understand logic behind mixer weight and offset only to discover possibility to replace channel value, not add.
+A great example is mixing multiple switches into 1 channel to pass flight mode to the flight controller.
+Yes, you can do it, but it can be a pain in the ass on a Mixer level.
+I've lost a lot of time trying to understand the logic behind mixer weight and offset only to discover possibility to replace channel value, not add.
 And everything was simple again.
 So, here what I wanted, and what I did.